 Students individually respond to a fast-moving challenge in a Harvard single-player simulation called "Judgment in a Crisis."
 The company, Matterhorn Health, has high expectations for its new product, a blood glucose monitor, but the launch goes awry.
 The class also analyzes the traditional business case "In Search of a Second Act."
+Deliverables:

-- Submit the Second Act writing assignment 48 hours prior to the live session. - Complete the simulation "Judgment in a Crisis" 48 hours prior to the live session. - Read "In Search of a Second Act," an HBSP case (in the course pack), and the Leapfrog (in the Toolbox Readings and Resources page). - Group Discussion Summary: Second Act
+- Submit the Second Act writing assignment prior to the live session. - Complete the simulation "Judgment in a Crisis" 24 hours prior to the live session. - Read "In Search of a Second Act," an HBSP case (accessible via the library VPN), and the Leapfrog (in the Toolbox Readings and Resources page). - Group Discussion Summary: Second Act.